orchidsoftware/orchid.software/source/en/docs/configuration.md

 'auth' => true,
 ```

-It is possible to disable the supplied authorization form altogether and make your own, for example, using the package [Jetstream](https://laravel.com/docs/authentication#authentication-quickstart).
+By default, Orchid uses its own simple login interface when `auth` is `true`.
+If you require more advanced functions
+such as password recovery or 2FA, set `auth` to `false` and use the package [Jetstream](https://laravel.com/docs/authentication#authentication-quickstart)
+or roll your own.

 ## Home page